-- Cancellation on or before 16 February: No fees payable. - Cancellation on or before the last day of March: 75% credit is granted. - Cancellation on or before 3 August: 50% credit is granted. - Cancellation after 3 August: No credit is granted. - Online students who cancel their registration before the end of the first week of the module (by midnight of the Sunday South African time), are entitled to a refund of 90% of the module fee; or to a credit of 90% of the module fee.
+- Cancellation on or before 25 February 2024: No fees payable. - Cancellation on or before 8 April 2024: 75% credit is granted. - Cancellation on or before 29 July 2024: 50% credit is granted. - Cancellation after 29 July 2024: No credit is granted. - Online students who cancel their registration before the end of the first week of the module (by midnight of the Sunday South African time), are entitled to a refund of 90% of the module fee; or to a credit of 90% of the module fee.
 Students who cancel their registration before the end of the second week of the module are entitled to a 50% credit or 50% refund of the module fee.
-Credit into the student's account will be given automatically; a refund will be paid on submission of a written application on the appropriate form.
+Credit into the students account will be given automatically; a refund will be paid on submission of a written application on the appropriate form.
 Students who fail to notify the University officially of cancellation of a module after the end of the second week are not entitled to any reimbursement or credit of the module fee.